 Negative Effects of Bulimia on Your Health and Your Body

-The summer season is in full swing and many in the United States are eagerly looking forward to barbecuing in the backyard to celebrate the Labor Day holiday.
+The summer season is almost in full swing and many in the United States are eagerly looking forward to barbecuing in the backyard to celebrate the Memorial Day holiday.
 While the summer is often seen as a time to relax and reflect on life, others are silently dealing with eating disorders like bulimia nervosa and anorexia.

 What are some indicators that one should be aware of that can be observed by a loved one?
 This article will explore the negative effects of these eating disorders and alternative treatments like clinical hypnotherapy.